What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 Take the gondola up to Sunshine Village – and then take off with a camera and a backpack for a few hours or a whole day of hiking.
 Go at least as far as Rock Isle Lake, ideally during wildflower season.

-Take the boat tour on Lake Minnewanka – or do the easy hike along the lake.
+Take the boat tour on Lake Minnewanka – or do the easy hike along the lakeshore but be bear aware.

 Be a cowboy for a day.
 Check out the Spray River Valley and horseback ride along the base of Mount Rundle.